 Whatever conduct you were accused of committing, it is crucial that you enlist the legal help of our trespass attorneys in Des Moines right away.
 We recognize that thorough preparation is the key to building an aggressive defense, and the sooner you retain our services, the sooner we can get started on fighting for you.

-Is Trespassing a Felony in Iowa?
+Is Trespassing a Misdemeanor or Felony?

 Trespassing can be either a misdemeanor or a felony.
 For the most part, the offense will be charged as a simple, serious, or aggravated misdemeanor.
 However, in a couple of situations, the crime is elevated to a class "D" felony.

-What Are the Penalties for Trespassing Under Iowa Law?
+Penalties for Trespassing in Iowa

-As mentioned earlier, penalties for trespassing include incarceration and/or fines.
+As mentioned earlier, penalties for trespassing include incarceration and/or trespassing fines.
 The length of jail or prison time and the amount of the financial sanction are tied to the conduct involved in the offense.

-Simple Misdemeanor Trespass
+Simple Trespassing Misdemeanor